 While many people desire a smooth, unblemished pumpkin to carve for Halloween, others love the look of the recently introduced warty pumpkin varieties.
 No, these aren’t afflicted with some heinous disease; they are actually genetically engineered to create bumpy pumpkin fruit.
 It is actually natural and not unusual for pumpkins to have bumps, but years of selective breeding have weeded out this natural tendency until what we view as the norm are unblemished pumpkins.

 Over the course of ten years of selective breeding, the brand Super Freak has released their most wart-riddled pumpkins to date, Knuckle Head pumpkins.
-These are genetically designed to be 12-16 pounds of lumpy, bumpy, perfectly sized for carving especially, and deliciously creepy.
+These are genetically designed to be 12-16 pounds (5.5 to 7.5 kg.) of lumpy, bumpy, perfectly sized for carving especially, and deliciously creepy.
 Gargoyle and Goosebumps are other varieties of warty pumpkin.

 Other Reasons for Bumpy Pumpkin Fruit

 If you’re certain that you aren’t growing a variety of bumpy pumpkin fruit, then the issue may be viral.
 Mosaic virus can turn a smooth pumpkin into a lumpy one.
 The lumps in this case look like they arise from under the skin of the pumpkin while genetically engineered warty pumpkins look like each protuberance sits atop the skin.
 Mosaic infection is spread by aphids, which results in smaller leaves and vines as well as leaves with dark and light blotching.

 Are the bumpy pumpkins edible?
 While unsightly, mosaic afflicted pumpkins can still be eaten, although they may be of lesser quality than unaffected fruit.